aruncs31s/Notes_Old/Btech/S5/Digital Signal Processing/Module 1.md

 -
 ### Syllabus

-- Basic Elements of a DSP system
+- [x] Basic Elements of a DSP system ✅ 2024-06-17
-- Typical DSP applications
+- [x] Typical DSP applications ✅ 2024-06-17
-- Finite-length discrete transforms
+- [x] Finite-length discrete transforms ✅ 2024-06-17
-- Orthogonal transforms
+- [ ] Orthogonal transforms
-- The Discrete Fourier Transform: DFT as a linear transformation (Matrix relations).
+- [ ] The Discrete Fourier Transform: DFT as a linear transformation (Matrix relations).
-- Relationship of the DFT to other transforms
+- [ ] Relationship of the DFT to other transforms
-- IDFT, Properties of DFT and examples.
+- [ ] IDFT, Properties of DFT and examples.
-- Circular convolution
+- [ ] Circular convolution
-- Linear Filtering methods based on the DFT
+- [ ] Linear Filtering methods based on the DFT
-- linear convolution using circular convolution
+- [ ] linear convolution using circular convolution
-- Filtering of long data sequences,
+- [ ] Filtering of long data sequences,
-- overlap save and overlap add methods
+- [ ] overlap save and overlap add methods
-- Frequency Analysis of Signals using the DFT (concept only required)
+- [ ] Frequency Analysis of Signals using the DFT (concept only required)

 ## Introduction